JamesZhao01/wi21-cse110-lab3/standup-template.md

 Nobody

 ## Agenda
-Do xyz
+- Do xyz
-Do this as welll
+- Do this as welll
-foobar
+- foobar
+  - sub description
 ## New Business
 **Thing 1**: \
 lorem ipsum, description of Thing 1